 The PUD currently has legal authority to supply water and electricity anywhere in Whatcom County with the exception of electricity in Blaine and Sumas because they were existing municipal utilities at the time the PUD was formed.
 The PUD could have sewer authority, but it would require a vote of the people of Whatcom County.

-Pictured to the right is the original refinery substation, commissioned in 1954.
+Pictured to the upper right is the original refinery substation, commissioned in 1954.

 The PUD went into the water business in the 1960s when an aluminum company was considering building a facility at Cherry Point.
 Eventually, more industrial facilities were built in the following decade and the PUD supplied even more water service.